getpelican/pelican/docs/settings.rst

 You can find a list of themes at http://github.com/ametaireau/pelican-themes.

+Pelican comes with :doc:`pelican-themes` a small script for managing themes.

 The `notmyidea` theme can make good use of the following settings.
 I recommend to use them too in your themes.